All Episodes

 Well, anyway, here's what happened.

-Folks, I just want you to imagine if a Republican governor, if there for if there were a Republican governor or Senator, white, talking about black employees in a city, and say what Mary Landrew says here in this bite.
+Folks, I just want you to imagine if a Republican governor, if there were a Republican governor or senator, white, talking about black employees in a city and saying what Mary Landrew says here in this bite, I want you to know if he'd have gotten away with it.

 Here's the question, Chris Wallace.

-Some other some other senator was on there too.
+Some other senator was on there too.

 About the local response.

-Was it incompetent and insulting for Mayor Ray Nagan to order a mandatory evacuation, but then to leave buses.
+Was it incompetent and insulting for Mayor Ray Nagan to order a mandatory evacuation, but then to leave buses?

-Hundreds of buses idle so that they could be flooded instead of using them to get people out.
+And we got a picture of these buses, hundreds of buses, idle so that they could be flooded instead of using them to get people out.

 I am not going to level criticism at the local level.

-I will ask you, I will answer it.
+I will answer it.

 I am not going to level criticism at local and state officials.